Have you been advised to have a prolactin test?

 Asparagus, apricots, and dates are high in a substance called tryptophan, which stimulates the production of prolactin.

 New mothers wanting to know how to increase prolactin are often pointed toward these foods.

 There’s some limited evidence that vitamins B6 and E may reduce prolactin levels.

 One study from 2021 looked at vitamin B6 as a treatment for men who’d developed hyperprolactinemia as a result of antipsychotic medication.

 High doses of vitamin B6 successfully reduced prolactin levels in their blood by an average of 68%.

 And a 1992 study of patients undergoing dialysis found vitamin E significantly reduced prolactin levels.

 The sample size here, though, was only twelve people.

 The bottom line on prolactin

-Too much prolactin can be a problem if you’re trying to conceive.
+Too high prolactin levels can be a problem if you’re trying to conceive.